akihikodaki/dts/test_plans/cvl_advanced_rss_gtpu_test_plan.rst

     testpmd> flow destroy 0 rule 1

-8. repeat step 4, check the symmetric can't work now, the packets have not hash value.
+8. repeat step 4, check the symmetric can't work now.

-9. repeat step 2, check the toeplitz can work for UL packets, not work for DL packets.
+9. repeat step 2, check the toeplitz can work for both UL and DL packets.
-   DL packets have not hash value.

 10. DUT re-create the symmetric rule::